ddnexus/pagy/lib/javascripts/README.md

 ### pagy.js

 The `pagy.js` is a drop-in file meant to be loaded as is, directly in your production pages and without any further processing.
-It is an IIFE file, already polyfilled to work also with quite old browsers and minified (~2.9k).
+It is an IIFE file, already minified (~2.9k) and polyfilled to work also with quite old browsers.

 <details>